Note: This story was written after The Dream. One would much better relate to this story after reading The Dream first.

 ~ ~ ~ ~ ~

 e stood looking down the narrow winding road which turned to red gravel just on the other side of the new bridge spanning White Walnut Creek.
-He was nearly home again, standing on the junction of Hwy 49 and Clay 430 road, looking east.
+He was nearly home again, standing on the junction of Hwy 49 and Clay 430 roads, looking east.

 His car was running on fumes as he crossed the Texas state line into Oklahoma on I-40.
 In hopes of working a few days for some cash with which to continue his journey, he took the decommissioned US 66 off ramp heading east to the little town of Texola.
 Always willing to work for for a few bucks, maybe, just maybe he might be able to scare up some cash for a meal, fuel and another tire to replace the spare.